greenelab/lab-website-template/README.md

   These are important!
   Replace these images with variations of your own logo, taking care to match the size and cropping.
   They can be transparent, but make sure they can be distinguished on any background, dark or light.
-  [realfavicongenerator.net](https://realfavicongenerator.net/) can help you generate all the necessary icon variations, but it goes overboard with support for legacy browsers.
+  [realfavicongenerator.net](https://realfavicongenerator.net/) can help you generate all the necessary icon variations, but it goes overboard with its support for unused legacy browsers like Internet Explorer.
   What's included in this template is a simplified subset that works fine on all of the most common modern browsers.
 - `/images` - A default folder to hold all your site's images.
   You can organize and place your images however you want though.